kedro-org/kedro/docs/source/04_user_guide/09_developing_plugins.md

 > *Note:* This documentation is based on `Kedro 0.14.3`, if you spot anything that is incorrect then please create an [issue](https://github.com/quantumblacklabs/kedro/issues) or pull request.

+The functionality of Kedro can be extended using its `plugin` framework, which is designed to reduce the complexity involved in creating new features for Kedro while allowing you to inject additional commands into the CLI.
+Plugins are developed as separate Python packages that exist outside of any Kedro project.

 ## Overview

 Kedro uses various entry points in the [`pkg_resources` entry_point system](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins) to provide plugin functionality.